blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 > - Assyria was a major civilization from Mesopotamia, a cradle of civilization.
 Assyrian history has been classified from the Bronze age (35th century BC) to the late Iron Age (lasted till AD 1500) as Early Assyrian, Old Assyrian, Middle Assyrian, Neo-Assyrian and post-Imperial Assyrian.
 > - Babylon was another city in Mesopotamia, who were in rivalry with Assyrians.
 > - The Chaldeans were a Semitic speaking people who settled somewhere in Assyria.
 ### Europe, Mesopotamia
+- 1650 BC: Indo-Europeans made the Hittite empire in Anatolia
+- Everyone else in Mesopotamia copy their horses
-- Egypt and Mycenaean Greece also form
+- Mycenaean Greece also forms
 ### Indus River Valley
 - 1700 BC: Indus River Valley Civilization died
 ### Indo-Europe
-- 1650 BC: Indo-Europeans made the Hittite empire
 - Some of the Indo-Europeans, Indo-Iranians founded the religion of Zoroastrianism
 	- Zoroastrianism was the most common religion is the Achaemenic, Parthian and Sassanid Persian empires.
 - Some of the Indo-Iranians came to India, and wrote hymns and stuff (Vedic Era)